 The Bob Books, available almost anywhere, are especially good with very young children just beginning to read.
 Many people have used them with great success.
 Small half-sized books, with very simple stylized black and white drawings on every page.

 FUN PHONICS (Sizzy Books)

-These little Sizzy books are similar to the Bob Books, with line drawings on every page, but have three questions at the end of each booklet to check for comprehension.
+These little Sizzy books are now available as free downoads!
+They are similar to the Bob Books, with line drawings on every page, but have three questions at the end of each booklet to check for comprehension.
 (Also on the last page is a state map with the capitol, state flower, & tree on it.
 There is a different state for every booklet.)
 Emphasis is on short-vowel words.
 After that it moves faster--for example, all long-vowel sounds are grouped together.

 POWER READERS - New 2007 Edition - by Susan Ebbers